 WP Engine hosts some of the fastest sites on the web.
 Check out our plans.

-One quick way to way gauge site speed is with WP Engine’s Speed Tool, which will test the speed of your WordPress site, including desktop and mobile versions, and provide you with actionable recommendations to make it faster.
+One quick way to way gauge site speed is with WP Engine’s Free Website Tester, which will test the speed of your WordPress site, including desktop and mobile versions, and provide you with actionable recommendations to make it faster (and more secure).

 Another way to test site performance is by performing a load test, which simulates high traffic on your site to help you determine how many visitors it can accommodate at once, and how it will respond at various traffic levels.